timhae/sudokusat-example/README.md

 # Sudoku SAT

 Please fork this repository and add your own solver implementation accordingly.
-You can run the sample benchmark with the following provided guide.
+You can run the sample benchmark with the following instruction.

 ## Benchmarking with [reprobench](https://github.com/rkkautsar/reprobench)